 - Stress caused by severe injury, illness, or surgery

 - Digestive disorders like Crohn’s disease

 - Viral infections

-Doctor’s Note: This information is only intended to provide general information pertaining to gastritis, not definitive medical advice.
-Please consult our NYC gastritis specialists about your specific condition for a conclusive diagnosis.
-Only trained, experienced gastroenterologists like can determine an accurate diagnosis and proper treatment.
+Doctor’s Note: The only intent of this information is to provide general information about gastritis, not definitive medical advice.
+Please consult our gastritis specialists about your specific condition for a conclusive diagnosis.
+Only trained, experienced gastroenterologists can determine an accurate diagnosis and proper treatment.